openTdataCH/ojp-nova/README.md

 # Usage notes
 - The TripResult used in the OJP fare service should not be based on short-term real-time information.
 So the TripRequest should usually contain a UseRealtime set to false.
 - The price is only in one direction.
 If the full price in both directions is needed and artificial trip must be constructed, that contains all necessary legs in both direction (and works from the time view): Search A to B, some delay, search B to A, concatenate the trips into one.
 This IS necessary as sometimes the trip in  both direction is cheaper than two single trips.
 - We base on the commercial stops (as BPUIC).
 The calls are more and more based on the SLOID.
 It is important only provide the commerical stops to NOVA.
 In some cases the commercial stop is no longer directly based on the other one (e.g. Europaplatz).
-The right one must be obtained from the PlaceContext (done in sloid2didok function)
+The right one must be obtained from the PlaceContext (done in `sloid2didok` function).

 # Testing
 In the folder `input` there are possible xml files.
 Some work, some are problematic The selection of files to use in `test_network_flow.py` is done by `test_configuration.py` which basically contains an array of the files to use. `test_configuration.py` contains the explanaition on what works and what not.

+Be aware: For some discount tickets the trip needs to be several days in the future.
+Currently this needs to be set manually in the respective request file in `input`.
+We don't use the `<ojp:DepArrTime>2025-10-10T15:30:40</ojp:DepArrTime>` in many cases, as trips in the past don't have prives.
+If it is omitted, then `now` is used. but we keep it in the files commented out, so that you just can put in the time.

 # Changelog